On a wine tour in Maastricht

-Maastricht, the city where (commercial) Dutch winemaking first saw the light of day in the 1970s, is anno 2024 not only a perfect base for wine trips through the rest of Limburg; it also offers plenty of (hidden) spots for wine lovers themselves.
-We take you to some of these spots during a weekday wine trip in the Limburg capital.
+Maastricht, the city where (commercial) Dutch winemaking first saw the light of day in the 1970s, is in 2024 not only the perfect starting point for wine tours throughout Limburg; it also boasts countless (hidden) gems where wine lovers can truly indulge.
+Join us as we explore some of these spots during a weekday wine trip through the capital of Limburg.

 House wine at Vaeshartelt

 Just outside Maastricht is Vaeshartelt.
 Although you can have a lovely stay there, we are there this trip for another purpose.
-For several years, Buitenplaats Vaeshartelt has had a 400-vineyard vineyard on the estate, part of the site's sustainability initiative.
-A small edition of sparkling house wine has been made from the grapes growing here since 2023.
-The first edition of this wine won't be presented until November, but that doesn't take away from the fact that - after a stroll through the orchard - there are plenty of fine wines and matching delicacies - such as the oyster zambitterballs made from its own oyster gums - to be enjoyed here.
+For several years, Buitenplaats Vaeshartelt has had a vineyard with 400 vines on the estate, part of the site's sustainability initiative.
+A small edition of sparkling house wine has been made from the grapes grown here since 2023.
+The first edition of this won't be presented until November, 2024.
+Nonetheless, there is already plenty to taste.
+After a stroll through the orchard, you can enjoy various wines and matching delicacies here, such as bitterballs made from their own oyster mushrooms.

-They pick the grapes themselves at Vaeshartelt, while making the wines is outsourced to The Urban Winery in the Maastricht district of Wyck, the next stop on this wine trip.
-This urban winery is located in Alexander Battalaan.
-It was taken over from its former owner early this year by Maurice Warnier and Guy Plasqui of Wijndomein Riesenberg in Gronsveld.
-Looking forward to their first own harvest, the two wine enthusiasts decided it was time to start their own winery.
+They pick the grapes themselves at Vaeshartelt.
+The winemaking, however, is outsourced to The Urban Winery in Wyck, a district of Maastricht and the next stop on this wine tour.
+This city winery is located on Alexander Battalaan.
+Earlier this year, it was taken over from the previous owner by Maurice Warnier and Guy Plasqui of Wijndomein Riesenberg in Gronsveld.
+With their first harvest approaching, the two wine enthusiasts decided it was time to start their own winery.

-At The Urban Winery, starting this autumn, they not only make their own wine, but also wines for small-scale vintners in the region.
-They also vinify foreign purchased grapes for restaurants or businesses.
-During a tour of the winery, Guy will show you the process of winemaking there.
-During the tasting at the end, Maurice will further introduce you to the versatility of Limburg wines.
+From this autumn, they’ll be producing not only their own wines at The Urban Winery, but also wines for small-scale vintners in the region.
+In addition, they vinify imported grapes for restaurants and businesses.
+During a tour of the winery, Guy walks you through the winemaking process.
+At the tasting session that follows, Maurice introduces you to the diversity of Limburg wines.

 • The Urban Winery